amuweee/covid_ds/README.md

 chmod +x run_etl.py
 crontab -e
 ```
-and add the below line to the bottom of the line
+and add the below line to the bottome of file
 ```
 00 00 * * * /path/to/project/.venv/bin/python /path/to/project/run_etl.py >> /path/to/log.log 2>&1
 ```